alexklavens/tripadvisor-magazine/README.md

 We used internal databases to pull review and location data.
 This project only covers one city, but even that involved sorting through every review

+## Deployment

+During the hackathon, we hosted the application on our laptops.

+Now, its deployed on a Heroku server that uses this github repository as its source

 ## Future Project Ideas